nitefood/asn/README.md

 * [Usage (as a command line tool)](#usage)
 * [Usage (as a lookup & traceroute server)](#running-lookups-from-the-browser)

 ## Description

-ASN / RPKI validity / BGP stats / IPv4v6 / Prefix / ASPath / Organization / IP reputation & geolocation lookup tool / Web traceroute server.
+ASN / RPKI validity / BGP stats / IPv4v6 / Prefix / ASPath / Organization / IP reputation / IP geolocation / IP fingerprinting lookup tool / Web traceroute server.

 This script serves the purpose of having a quick OSINT **command line tool** at disposal when investigating network data, which can come in handy in incident response scenarios as well.